LollosoSi/bruxism-detector/README.md

 3. You'll get a WiFi credentials dialog: enter SSID and password of the network (note, this is potentially insecure via BLE)
 4. The device will connect to the network ONCE.
 Don't close the app.
 5. A TCP switch will appear on the menu
 6. Now tap "Set WiFi", enter the credentials of the network to be saved and confirm.
+(This also is potentially insecure if your network is compromised)
 7. Turn off the TCP switch

 **Legacy procedure / desktop users**